JarrodCTaylor/vim-python-test-runner/README.md

     nnoremap<Leader>rr :RerunLastTests<CR>
 ```

+### Quickfix Results

+Your tests results will be available in the quickfix window after they finish
+running and you return to your Vim buffer.
+Open quickfix with `:copen` and
+you can jump to failing tests by placing your cursor on the desired test and
+pressing enter.

 ### NOTE to OS X users

 The django commands need to be ran from vim with sudo on OS X so the first